 2. OMG Instruments BlueARP

-You get 64-step pattern sequencing with per-step transposition, octave changes, and swing that turns incoming MIDI into melodic lines instead of just repeating held notes.
-The pattern matrix editor lets you program octave jumps, direction shifts, and semitone adjustments for each step.
+BlueARP offers 64-step pattern sequencing, with options for transposing, changing octaves, and adding swing to each step.
+This turns your MIDI input into melodic lines, not just repeated notes.
+The pattern editor lets you set octave jumps, direction changes, and semitone shifts for every step.

 - 64-Step Pattern Grid with Semitone and Octave Control